AayushRajput006/Data-Structures-and-Algorithms/README.md

 1. Array Traversal - Accessing the elements of the Array.
 2. Insertion - Inserting elements in the Array .
 The insertion can be at the first index , last index or at any specific index.
 3. Deletion - Deleting the elements from the Array.
 The deletion can be from the first index, last index or at any specific position.
+4. Searching - Searching an element in the Array .
+Two Types of searching - Linear & Binary 4.1 Linear Search -